twokul/ember-lazy-image/README.md

 [![Build Status](https://travis-ci.org/twokul/ember-lazy-image.svg)](https://travis-ci.org/twokul/ember-lazy-image)

-`ember-lazy-image` is a component that allows you to gracefully handle image loading (both eager and lazy).
+`ember-lazy-image` is a component that allows you to gracefully handle image loading.

+Component will load images lazily, only if they appeared in the view port.
+This optimization brings page load time down.

-Default loading svg is stolen from [aurer](https://github.com/aurer) and his awesome [codepen](http://codepen.io/aurer/pen/jEGbA).
+Default loading placeholder is stolen from [aurer](https://github.com/aurer) and his awesome [codepen](http://codepen.io/aurer/pen/jEGbA).

 ### Usage